dasmandelbaum/OSHW4/README.md

 ```
     java -cp .:./target/Fat32Reader-1.0-SNAPSHOT.jar os.hw3.Fat32Reader "fat32.img"
 ```
- 5. Start inputting commands and navigate, read and quit to your heart's content.
+ 5. Start inputting commands and navigate, read, delete, add files and quit to your heart's content.

 ##	Notes
  1. Assumptions:
         a.
 Assuming file name before period must be 8 or fewer letters
         b.
 Ignoring long names in directory entries
         c.
 First open clusters from fs info sector is correct until shown otherwise
  2. Will assume "/" is part of file name if typed with command, not relating to navigation

 ##	Challenges encountered along the way